Finance

 Business And Occupation Taxes

-The City of Port Townsend has three categories for Business & Occupation (B&O) tax filing based on their annual gross revenue.
+The City of Port Townsend has three Business & Occupation (B&O) tax filing categories, based on gross annual revenue (all revenues before deductions or expenditures):

 Financial Reports And Documents